XcloudFance/Obsidian-research/A-level Computer Science Notes/Miumiu/1 - Data Representation.md

 	- File Size Calculation
 		- Number of pixels * Color Depth
 		- 3840 * 2180 * 3 Bytes =

+- Bitmap stores its **metadata** in **file header** (the beginning of the data of the file)
+	- metadata: basic information about this image
+		- Author
+		- Color Depth
+		- Pixels
+		- Dates of taken
+		- location
+	-

 	- RGB - Red Green Blue - 255

+### Vectoric 矢量图
+- Storing **drawing lists** and **drawing objects**
+	- Drawing Lists
+- When zooming in, no quality is lost - 和bitmap相反
+- When resize the image, need to re-calculate each objects